High Frequency Panelists: The 4% Problem in Survey Research

 From Professional Respondents to Click Farms

 One person optimizing three sessions is a nuisance.
 An operation running fifty identities across a server room is a supply-chain problem.
-Greenbook's 2019 investigation, "Market Research Fraud: Distributed Survey Farms Exposed," documented networks of botnet-routed devices that were systematically penetrating reputable panels until detection technology caught up.
-In some sample sources and some countries, click farms are not a fringe phenomenon; they are a meaningful share of completed supply.
+A 2019 exposé published by Greenbook, "Market Research Fraud: Distributed Survey Farms Exposed," written from inside a panel operator that had been hit, documented networks of botnet-routed devices, malware-infected machines that let operators fake their location, penetrating reputable panels until detection technology caught up.
+In some sample sources and some countries, click farms are not a fringe phenomenon.
+They are a meaningful share of completed supply.

 The panel companies that take integrity seriously say so publicly.
 The problem is in the data.
-In Greenbook's 2025 research-on-research study with Rep Data, conducted across six leading online sample sources, more than 30% of respondents were flagged as suspicious or outright fraudulent, with similar rates inside proprietary panels and large exchanges alike.
+In Greenbook's 2025 research-on-research study with Rep Data, conducted across six leading online sample sources, more than 30% of respondents were flagged as suspicious or outright fraudulent, a problem the study found permeating proprietary panels, not just open exchanges.
+The same work identified respondents attempting more than a thousand surveys in a single 24-hour window.
+That is the volume play from the first section, industrialized.
 Rates that would have been considered scandalous a decade ago are now the baseline.

 Survey-Completing Software and the Category With No Name